Ninad7n/story_package/README.md

-# Story Page View for Flutter
+# complete story view for Flutter

 A lightweight and customizable Flutter package for creating Instagram‑like story views.
 This package provides widgets to display multiple stories with built‑in progress bars, automatic transitions, and support for images and videos.